Southeast Australia temperate savanna: Threats and preservation

 Active preservation of habitats is required because much of the savanna has been converted to pasture or wheatland.
 This is particularly so in the Riverina where most has been cleared for wheat planting, a process that is ongoing, while the grasslands are vulnerable to overgrazing, and rivers including the Murray and Murrumbidgee are depleted by being water sources for large irrigation projects.
 As land is cleared it becomes habitat for invasive species such as noisy miner bird (Manorina melanophrys) and Australian raven (Corvus coronoides).

 Protected areas

-A 2017 assessment identified 15,778 km² of protected areas, excluding the Brigalow Belt south portion of the ecoregion.
+A 2017 assessment identified 15,778 km2 of protected areas, excluding the Brigalow Belt south portion of the ecoregion.
 Protected areas in the Brigalow Belt portion of the ecoregion include the parks and reserves in the Pilliga forest and the steep volcanic outcrops of Warrumbungle National Park.
-Other protected areas include Barmah National Park, Gundabooka National Park, Murrumbidgee Valley National Park, Oolambeyan National Park, and Willandra National Park.
+Other protected areas include Barmah National Park, Gundabooka National Park, Murrumbidgee Valley National Park, Oolambeyan National Park, Willandra National Park and Urrbrae Wetland.
 There are small areas of parkland elsewhere and plans to create more, but there are no large areas of original savanna under protection.